fguogufe2/tabsOpen/readMe.md

 The script file is `openTabs.command`

+Before running the script for the first time, you might need to run `chmod +x openTabs.command` in the terminal to add execution previliege to the script.

 To add new URLs, simply insert the URLs into the `webPages` array, separated by spaces.

 ## Usage